Winter Cycling Guide: What to Wear & Essential Layering Tips

 Cycling proves to be an excellent way to stay in top shape during the chilly winter months.
 For an even more enjoyable experience while minimizing the risk of accidents, Cycle Tribe has condensed a comprehensive article.
-Dive into our guide on what to wear when venturing onto icy roads.
+Dive into our guide on what to wear when venturing onto icy roads with essential tips on layering, including the Upper Body Layer System—comprising a base layer, mid-layer, and outer shell—as well as the Lower Body Layer System.
+We provide practical examples to help you understand each layer’s role.

 When the weather outside is frightful, you don't have to give up your cycling habit.
 Just dress for the cold!
-Here are a few tips to help you stay warm and comfortable on your winter rides.
+Follow our tips to help you stay warm and comfortable on your winter rides.

 Altura-Skull-DWR-Cap